judeokafor/notification_service/README.md

 ```

 ## Importpant Important
-- You will need to reauthenticate with `npm run artifactregistry-login` whenever you want to pull the latest version of `@payhippo/node-service-base`.
+- You will need to reauthenticate with `npm run artifactregistry-login .npmrc` whenever you want to pull the latest version of `@payhippo/node-service-base`.